-The most atomic unit in MIP is the

-> The most atomic unit in MIP is the command modules.
+command modules and internal sub routines.
 These modules are ordered in analysis recipes that in turn are assembled into pipeline recipes.

-> These modules serve as an API for each specific command e.g. "cd", "git clone" or "bwa mem".
-The command modules are independent, reusable and ensure that all interaction with a specific command is recorded, versioned and tested in a single location in MIP.
+These modules serve as an API for each specific command e.g. "cd", "git clone" or "bwa mem".
+The command modules are independent, reusable, unit tested and ensure that all interaction with a specific command is recorded, versioned and tested in a single location in MIP.
 Every module can if supplied with an already opened filehandle write to a file or return an array of the commands depending on the input parameters.
 They can all write or append to the unix standard streams i.e. STDOUT, STDERR.
-They are always accompanied by a test script testing the expected input and output for each parameter to the command modules subroutines.
+They are always accompanied by a sub routine test script testing the expected input and output for each parameter to the command modules subroutines.

-> mip_install.pl to handle installation of programs and references.
+lib/MIP/Main/Install.pm to handle installation of programs and references.

-> mip.pl to build metadatafiles for references.
+lib/MIP/Main/Analyse.pm to build meta datafiles for references.